Compare Model-Driven, CAD, And Vector Tools For Patent-Compliant Figures

 Why We Like It

-We like Fusion 360 because patent drawings are not a separate deliverable, but a live view of the model.
-Parameters flow to updated drawings automatically, so late design changes do not cause full redraws.
-Moreover, real-time work keeps attorneys and inventors aligned, minimizing miscommunication and redundant work.
+We appreciate Fusion 360 because patent drawings are not a separate deliverable, but a live view of the model.
+Parameters flow to updated drawings automatically, so late design changes do not cause full redraws of legal patent figures.
+Moreover, real-time work keeps attorneys and inventors aligned, reducing miscommunication and redundant work during patent drafting and review.

 User Rating

 FreeCAD is an open-source parametric 3D modeler built for designing real-life objects without vendor lock-in or licensing fees.
 It allows you to draw constrained 2-D shapes, construct 3-D models, and go through history to modify parameters and re-generate geometry.
-It also pulls out the content of such models to come up with high-quality production-ready drawings.
+It also pulls out the content of such models to come up with high-quality production-ready drawings that can support patent figure preparation.
+Since it is open and community-based, it can be adapted to niche projects and integrated into custom workflows.

 Pros And Cons